GabeScott/standard-works-vault/General Conference/2014 April - Let’s Not Take the Wrong Way.md

 The day will come in which we shall again meet up with our Redeemer and Savior, Jesus Christ.
 I plead that on that sacred and sublime occasion we can recognize Him because of the knowledge we have of Him and because of having followed His teachings.
 He will show us the marks in His hands and feet, and we will join together in a lasting embrace, weeping for joy at having followed His way.

 I testify to the four ends of the earth that Jesus Christ lives.
-He exhorts us, “Hearken, O ye nations of the earth, and hear the words of that God who made you” (D&C 43:23).
-May we have the capacity to grasp, give heed to, comprehend, and correctly interpret the message of “that God who made [us]” so as not to stray from His way, I plead in the name of Jesus Christ, amen.
+He exhorts us, “Hearken, O ye nations of the earth, and hear the words of that God who made you” ([[D&C 43.23|D&C 43:23]]).
+May we have the capacity to grasp, give heed to, comprehend, and correctly interpret the message of “that God who made \[us\]” so as not to stray from His way, I plead in the name of Jesus Christ, amen.